 For many, the ideal iced tea maker is affordable and easy to use.
 If you fall into that group, you'll love the Ovalware Cold Brew Maker and Tea Infuser.

-The carafe is made from borosilicate glass, the infuser is food-grade stainless steel, and the seal is silicone.
+The carafe is made from borosilicate glass, the infuser stainless steel, and the seal is silicone.
 Cleaning is easy since all parts are dishwasher safe and won’t retain odors that make your green tea taste like the mint tea you brewed last time.
 The glass is heat safe, so you can brew the tea hot and pour it over ice, or you can simply steep it in the refrigerator overnight.

 The seal is airtight and leakproof, ensuring your brew will stay fresh in the refrigerator and you don’t need to worry about spills if it tips.
 The filter can handle either loose-leaf teas or tea bags, and you can even use the item to make cold brew coffee.